The Leadership Challenge Residential Learning Community

-- Fall semester: Student Leadership and the University (LE 100) (link to course catalog)
+- Fall semester class: Student Leadership and the University (LE 100)

-- Spring semester: Intro to Leadership (CA 233) (link to course catalog)
+- Spring semester class: Intro to Leadership (CA 233)

-- 2 academic program leaders from the College of Liberal Arts and Sciences
+- Access to two academic program leaders from the College of Liberal Arts and Sciences

 - Special advising sessions

-Lora Cohn is an Associate Professor of Communication at Park.
-She teaches classes on leadership and communication.
-She did her doctoral work at the University of Kansas.
-Her dissertation dealt with President Eisenhower's leadership communication.
-She is a frequent presenter at the National Communication Association and Central States Communication Association on the topics of leadership, rhetoric, and pedagogy.
-She is chair of the University Assessment Committee and the Institutional Review Board.
-When asked what makes her special, she replies "I married my college debate partner."
+Lora Cohn teaches classes on leadership and communication.
+She completed her doctoral degree at the University of Kansas where her dissertation focused on President Eisenhower's leadership and communication style.
+She is a frequent presenter at the National Communication Association and Central States Communication Association on the topics of leadership, rhetoric and pedagogy.
+She chairs the University Assessment Committee and the Institutional Review boards.